Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - Likelihood of a purchase option being exercised has changed from reasonably certain to not reasonably certain, or vice versa.

-–or– - Contingency that is resolved in such a way that those payments now meet the criteria for measuring the lease liability.
+–OR– - Contingency that is resolved in such a way that those payments now meet the criteria for inclusion in the lease liability.
 (For example: an event occurs that causes variable payments that were contingent on the performance or use of the underlying asset to become fixed payments for the remainder of the lease term).

-According to GASB 87, the lessor remeasures the lease receivable if the changes individually or in the aggregate are expected to significantly affect the amount of the lease receivable.
+According to GASB 87, the lessor is required to remeasure the lease receivable when a change in circumstances results in a significant change in the expected lease payments.
 A remeasurement occurs if there is a:

-- Change in the interest rate the lessor charges the lessee.
+- Change in the interest rate the lessor charges the lessee if that rate is explicitly stated or otherwise affects the measurement of lease payments.

-The deferred inflow of resources generally are adjusted by the same amount as any change resulting from the remeasurement of the lease receivable.
+When the lease receivable is remeasured, the deferred inflow of resources is adjusted by the same amount as the change in the lease receivable.

 A lease liability is NOT required to be remeasured solely for: